District of Columbia

 U.S. District Court for the District of Maryland

 College of William and Mary, Williamsburg, Virginia – B.B.A., B.A.

 Clients have commended that shareholder Sara Nunley McDonough’s work resulted in a result that was “beyond any expectations.”

-Sara Nunley McDonough is a graduate of the University of Richmond Law School and is licensed to practice law in the District of Columbia, Virginia, and U.S. District Court for the Eastern District of Columbia.
-Sara represents private and public sector workers in state and federal court proceedings and before administrative agencies.
-She has obtained favorable settlements and outcomes for her clients in matters involving a wide variety of employment issues, including discrimination, reprisal, whistleblowing, due process, wrongful termination in violation of public policy, and wage and hour violations.
+Sara represents private and public-sector workers in state and federal court proceedings and before administrative agencies.
+She has obtained favorable settlements and outcomes for her clients in matters involving a wide variety of employment issues, including discrimination, reprisal, whistle blowing, due process, wrongful termination in violation of public policy, and wage and hour violations.

-During law school, Sara's studies and work experience focused on the fields of employment law and employment discrimination law.
-Ms. McDonough completed an externship at the United States Equal Employment Opportunity Commission (EEOC) field office in Richmond, VA.
-She worked closely with an EEOC attorney and investigators on cases involving employment discrimination on the basis of religion, sexual harassment, race, color, and retaliation.
-Additionally, Sara interned with the Disability Law Center of Virginia (formerly Virginia Office for Protection and Advocacy), an organization that advocates and provides legal services for persons with disabilities.
+During law school, Sara’s studies and work experience focused on the fields of employment law and employment discrimination law.
+Sara completed an externship at the United States Equal Employment Opportunity Commission (EEOC) field office in Richmond, VA.
+She worked closely with EEOC attorneys and investigators on cases involving employment discrimination on the basis of religion, sexual harassment, race, color, and retaliation.
+Additionally, she interned with the Disability Law Center of Virginia (formerly Virginia Office for Protection and Advocacy), an organization that advocates and provides legal services for persons with disabilities.